michaelruocco/idv-context/README.md

 ## Todo

+*   Split activities from context module into their own module

+*   Move Methods, Verifications, Verification, CreateVerificationRequest and CompleteVerificationRequest into common methods module

+*   Move verification client from context folder to methods folder

-*   Reducing verification client dependencies to a minimum so it can be published as something like a standalone jar if possible
+*   Reduce verification client dependencies to a minimum so it can be published as something like a standalone jar if possible

 *   Rename to IDV Context